TheEternalComrade/The-Prince-Keeb/JOURNAL.md

 ## May 20, 2025
 I finished!
 Fortunately, I did not in fact jinx it.
 My cases are looking very handsome in the README, if I do say so myself.

-While examining the CAD for my left case, I noticed that I had accidentally flipped the RJ11 jack the wrong way.
+While examining the CAD for my left case, I noticed that I had accidentally flipped the RJ11 jack the wrong way on my PCB.
 Fortunately, it was an easy fix.
 ![image](https://github.com/user-attachments/assets/4a369052-3ca2-4017-bd95-731dd7509ddb)